fireship-io/fireship.io/content/courses/js/102-nullish-coalescing.md

 ---
 title: Nullish Coalescing
-description: How nullish coalescing is realted to truthy and falsy values
+description: How nullish coalescing is related to truthy and falsy values
 weight: 24
 lastmod: 2022-11-11T10:23:30-09:00
 draft: false